Moving a Pool Table – Everything you Need to Know

 Things You Need to Know Before Moving a Pool Table

-In case you’re moving alone to another state and you have to move the table by yourself, it’s best to make sure you get enough labels and bags for small parts.
+In case you have your reasons to move, you’re checking the safety of your future neighborhood and moving alone to another state, it’s best to make sure you get enough labels and bags for small parts if you’re about to move the table by yourself.
 You should write down the pieces in the same order you are disassembling them and bag the small ones as they are easily lost.
 You also need to get the right tools, such as the flat head screwdriver, power drill, staple puller, socket wrench, and safety goggles.
 If you have kept the original set up instructions, you should follow each step in reverse.
 Otherwise, check this good step-by-step guide we prepared for you.

 How Much Does It Cost to Move a Pool Table?

 The price ranges from $500 to $700 depending on the weight, size, type, and existing conditions in your home.
-Other factors that can affect the final cost include the distance and the type of service needed, specifically whether it needs to be dismantled in the room, packed, transported by a truck, and then reassembled or you just want a partial service.
+Other factors that can affect the final cost include the distance and the type of service needed, specifically whether you’re relocating to the suburbs nearby or long-distance, and whether it needs to be dismantled in the room, packed, transported by a truck, and then reassembled or you just want a partial service.
+Additionally, if you want to save up avoid relocating during the holidays because the prices can get higher.

 If you opt for relocation on a budget, you may want to pick and choose between the services you are going to pay for.
 For example, you could disassemble the pool table on your own or with the help of your friends.
-Sure, it is a tricky task, but if you spare some extra time and precautions, take a few tips from people who have done it before, we are sure you can do it almost like a professional.
+Sure, it is a tricky task, but if you spare some extra time and precautions, take a few moving tips from people who have done it before to avoid making common moving mistakes, we are sure you can do it almost like a professional.
 If you lack tools, borrow from friends or ask your new neighbors and then invite them for a game, that will help you avoid relocation depression.

 Some Tips That Can Help You